open-guides/og-aws/README.md

 -	❗If you delete the default VPC, you can [recreate it via the CLI or the console](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html#create-default-vpc).
 -	❗Be careful with VPC VPN credentials!
 If lost or compromised, the VPN endpoint must be deleted and recreated.
 See the instructions for [Replacing Compromised Credentials](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html#CompromisedCredentials).
 -	❗Security Groups and Route Tables apply entries separately for IPv4 and IPv6, so one must ensure they add entries for both protocols accordingly.
+- 	💸Managed NAT gateways are a convenient alternative to manually managing [NAT instances](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPCNATInstance.html), but they do come at a cost per gigabyte.
+Consider alternatives if you're transferring many terrabytes from private subnets to the internet.

 KMS
 ---